 The award was presented for the first time in 1980.
 Nominations are solicited each spring and the recipient is announced at the Aggie Reunion, which is held at the annual Joint Statistical Meetings.
 The Selection Committee members are the Associate Department Head and the four most recent recipients of the Hartley Award.
-Please submit nominations and supporting documentation by May 1 to Dr. Michael Longnecker, Department of Statistics, MS 3143 TAMU, College Station, TX 77843-3143, or by email to email@example.com.
+Please submit nominations and supporting documentation by March 16 to Dr. Samiran Sinha, Department of Statistics, MS 3143 TAMU, College Station, TX 77843-3143, or by email to firstname.lastname@example.org.

 Previous H. O. Hartley Award Recipients